 Dustin May was poised to take on a larger role this year but required season-ending elbow surgery.
 That entailed a repair of May’s right flexor tendon in addition to an ulnar collateral ligament (UCL) reconstruction revision from a previous Tommy John operation.

-There’s a possibility May does not return during the 2024 season, which is going to be his first time eligible for salary arbitration.
+There’s a possibility May does not return during the 2024 season, which is going to be his third time eligible for salary arbitration.

 Evan Phillips